wwiyoko/wwiyoko.github.io/content/posts/where-it-all-began.md

 The challenges of writing a post on the blog are only one thing: my English skill issue.
 Sometimes I need help with translators and [LanguageTool](https://languagetool.org/) to fix my grammar.
 So if you are reading this as a native English speaker, you get the point of why and how I write.
-But regardless of that, I'm always trying to improve the language, which is also quite challenging for a non-native English speaker like me.
+Regardless of that, I'm always trying to improve the language, which is also quite challenging for a non-native English speaker like me.